koustubh-shindhe/FIFO-Based-UART-Communication-System-using-Verilog/README.md

 55 -> AA -> F0
 ```

-all the data is stored and transmitted one by one.
+all the incoming data is stored and transmitted one by one without losing any information.

 ### Advantages

 - Prevents data loss
 - Buffers incoming data
 - Handles burst data efficiently
 - Improves communication reliability
+- Decouples the data producer and UART transmitter

 ---